 Direct booking engines are booking systems that are used for one exclusive hotel property or hotel brand.
 This type of system sells reservations from that hotel or hotel chain exclusively, and either connects to or acts as the in-house reservation management system.
 Private-label direct booking engines are branded with the hotel’s branding exclusively, and makes no mention of the company that built the application.

-Travel portal booking engines sell hotel reservations from many properties and multiple wholesale suppliers.
-These sites market themselves as discount travel sites where users can find great rates on hotel rooms and other travel products.
+Travel portal booking engines sell hotel reservations from many properties and multiple sources of supply.
+They may identify those sources, or they may not.
+Sometimes these sites market themselves as discount travel sites where users can find great rates on hotel rooms and other travel products.
 Private-label travel portals are systems that are built by a travel technology company but branded by another company that is going to market the inventory.

 Reasons to Use a Private-Label Hotel Booking Engine

 Building a hotel booking engine is complicated.
 It’s not enough to have an amazing interface – there is also the underlying architecture that powers search, determines rates, and secures transactions.
-For travel portal booking engines, there is also hotel mapping and integrating multiple suppliers’ APIs.
+Travel portal booking engines also need to integrate inventory from multiple suppliers and map it accurately.
 All of this back-end functionality is extremely complex and takes a lot of time to build correctly.
 It can take years and millions of dollars to build an adequate hotel booking engine from scratch.

 However, private-label hotel booking engines usually take only a few months to launch under a new brand, saving lots of time and (therefore) money.
 Additionally, they usually they come with maintenance agreements which preclude the buyer from needing in-house developers.